obinnameso/TASK_INTERN_CAREER/README.md

 ## Features

-We used powerBi to explore the given dataset. <br>
+PowerBi to explore the given dataset and used DAX formulas to add some new columns to better understand the data and present findings. <br>

 ## Tools Used